 Thais respect (fear) this snake because many have friends or relatives that have been envenomated (bitten and venom injected) by this snake.
 They even make Buddhist amulets with cobra snake images.

-Currently I have two baby monocled cobras and even at 12-15 inches – they are fierce.
+I’ve worked with two hatchling monocled cobras, and even at 12-15 inches – they are fierce.
 One snake handler described monocled cobras as “spastic” – and I have to agree.

-If you are bit by any cobra – get to the hospital as fast as you can.
-Monocled cobra venom is on par or even more toxic than some of the Thai kraits, and much more toxic than King Cobra venom when compared drop to drop.
-Even if the bite is a very small one – get to the hospital immediately.
+If you are bitten by any cobra – get to the hospital as fast as you can.
+Monocled cobra venom is on par or even more toxic than some of the Thailand kraits, and much more toxic than King Cobra venom when compared drop to drop.
+Even if the bite is a small one, a nick, a scrape, get to the hospital immediately.
 All it takes is a drop of venom to hit your blood stream for biological chaos to ensue.

-Appearance: Monocled cobras are easily identified by looking at the back of the hood – there is a monocle – or – eye type shape there.
+Appearance: Monocled cobras are easily identified by looking at the back of the hood – there is a monocle – or eye type shape there.
 They are light brown to dark grey to solid black.
-The two I have now, and the two I had before were almost black.
+Most are very close to black.

 Thais say: Ngoo how hom, Ngoo how mo (long o sound)

 Length: Typical maximum length about 1.5 meters.
-Recently I saw one in a mangrove forest that was 2 meters or larger.
+Recently I saw one in a mangrove forest that was 2 meters long, a giant.
 They can get up to 2.2 meters – about 7.5 feet long.

 Range: All over Thailand and most of Southeast Asia.